redhat-openstack/website/source/networking/ml2-plugin.html.md

 # ML2 plugin

 The Modular Layer 2 plugin (ML2) is new in havana.
-Unlike existing monolithic plugins, ML2:
+Unlike previous monolithic plugins, ML2:

 *   Supports an extensible set of network types, each implemented as a TypeDriver
 *   Works with a variety of virtual networking mechanisms (simultaneously), each supported via a MechanismDriver